 - Health plan beneficiary numbers

-All these identifiers can help identify individuals from their data.
+All these patient identifiers can help identify individuals from their data.
 Such identification violates the privacy requirements under HIPAA rules, which limit the use and disclosure of this data.
 Data de-identification is required to detect and mask such information.

 Under this method, the de-identification process can be tailored to a specific use case.
 It also maximizes the utility and usefulness of de-identified data and is, therefore, more flexible than the Safe Harbor method.
 It also lowers re-identification risk compared to Safe Harbor which can be either overly restrictive or overly permissive.
 However, Safe Harbor has the advantage of low cost and simplicity over Expert Determination.

-The Challenges of Data De-identification
+The Challenges of Healthcare Data De-identification

 The problem with this approach is that it relies on the human eye and human attention to detail.
 Since humans are fallible, the reviewer may miss one or more PHI identifiers, and mistakenly approve a document as de-identified and suitable for further processing and analytics by machine learning models.
 This not only creates privacy risks for individuals but also increases the risk of non-compliance with HIPAA and other laws.
 The latter can create serious legal and financial issues for the offending organization.

-Another challenge with manual de-identification is its slow speed.
+Another challenge with manual healthcare data de-identification is its slow speed.
 The healthcare industry in the U.S. produced 1.2 billion clinical documents in 2015.
 This number has surely increased in the 6 years since.
 Every healthcare organization deals with hundreds of thousands, if not millions, of clinical documents every year.
 And more such documents are created every single day.
 It’s impossible to quickly review and de-identify all the data in these documents for research, effectiveness studies, policy assessments, and other use cases.

-John Snow Labs Full-service Medical Data De-identification
+John Snow Labs Full-service of Data De-identification Tools

-Data De-identification with Spark NLP
+De-identified Health Information with Spark NLP

 Spark NLP for Healthcare is an award-winning NLP that makes it easy to de-identify medical data with award-winning, publicly–benchmarked models.
-Spark NLP offers state-of-the-art (SOTA) accuracy for de-identification models, backed by peer-reviewed academic publications.
+Spark NLP offers state-of-the-art (SOTA) accuracy for de-identification models backed by peer-reviewed academic publications.

-The Spark NLP library is the most popular and widely-used NLP library in the industry.
+The Spark NLP library is the most popular and widely-used Python NLP library in the industry.
 In addition to data de-identification, it supports many other NLP use cases in healthcare, including clinical entity recognition, clinical entity linking, relation extraction, and assertion status.

 - Uses state of the art accurate software